 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

-STORAGE: Store in the refrigerator.
-Throw away any unused medication after 14 days.
+STORAGE: Store between 36-77 degrees F (2-25 degrees C) away from light and moisture.
+Do not store in the bathroom.
 Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.